 The source code of xvc is available on Github at github.com/divideon/xvc.
+The software is open source software available under a dual-licensing scheme with an LGPL option and a commercial option.

 The software contains an encoder library and a decoder library.
 These libraries constitutes the core of the xvc codec and it is in these libraries the actual compression and decompression is performed.